aaneitchik/dog-expert/README.md

 - To reduce the load on the main thread, all image classification happens inside a separate Web Worker.
 For easier usage, Web Worker is loaded with [comlink-loader]
-- The MobileNet model requires an image to be passed to its `classify` method and since it happens in a Web Worker, `OffscreenCanvas` is used.
+- The MobileNet model requires an image to be passed to its `classify` method.
+  If the browser supports `OffscreenCanvas`, it is used to create an image inside a Web Worker.
+If not, a regular canvas is created on the main thread, and then `ImageData` is passed to the Web Worker for classification.
 - Infinite scroll implemented with `IntersectionObserver`

-## Browser support

-Since it uses `OffscreenCanvas`, at the time of writing it works only in Chromium browsers (or can be enabled via a flag in Firefox).

 ## Credits